I'm Thinking of Ending Things: Plot

 Jake stops at his high school to throw the ice-cream cups away.
-After a heated argument in the parking lot about the lyrics of "Baby, It's Cold Outside," they share a kiss.
+After a heated argument in the parking lot about the lyrics of "Baby, It's Cold Outside", they kiss.
 Jake has a flashback of the janitor watching them from inside the school and decides to confront him, leaving the woman alone in the car.
 After speaking with herself about her relationship with Jake and contemplating whether she might die of hypothermia, the young woman accidentally locks herself out of the car, leading her to look for Jake inside the school.
 She meets the janitor and asks him where Jake is, but she cannot remember what Jake looks like.
 She tells the janitor that nothing happened between Jake and her on the night they met, instead claiming Jake made her uncomfortable by staring at her.

 The woman discovers Jake at the end of a hall.
 They watch as people dressed like themselves and the janitor engage in dream ballet, (Note: Reminiscent of "Dream Ballet" performed in Oklahoma!.
 The ballet features the young woman's dancer taking the role of Laurey, Jake's dancer taking the role of Curly, and the janitor's dancer taking the role of Jud.) which ends when the janitor's dancer kills Jake's dancer with a knife.

 Having finished his shift, the janitor enters his car, but does not start the motor.
 He experiences hallucinations of Jake's parents arguing and animated Tulsey Town commercials.
 The janitor then undresses and reenters the school, led by the hallucination of a maggot-infested pig who tells him that "someone has to be the pig infested with maggots," that "everything is the same, when you look close enough," and that he should get dressed.

 On an auditorium stage, an old Jake receives a Nobel Prize (Note: The Nobel Prize acceptance speech is taken from John Nash's acceptance speech during the finale of A Beautiful Mind, the DVD of which is seen on a shelf in Jake's childhood bedroom.) and sings "Lonely Room" from Oklahoma! to an audience of people from his life, all of them in theatrical old-age makeup, who give him a standing ovation.
 The emotional Jake stands there to gaze upon the audience for an uncomfortably long time as the scene fades into solid blue.

 In the final scene, the solid blue fades into a shot of the school parking lot the next morning, where the couple's car is absent, while the janitor's truck is still parked and now covered in snow.
 Towards the end of the credits, scraping sounds emanate from the engine of an approaching snowplow.